micaeco/mica-app/README.md

 - Ensure PostgreSQL is running (`docker-compose up -d`)
 - Check that DATABASE_URL in `.env.development.local` is correct
-- Run `npm run db:migrate` to ensure schema is up to date
+- Run `pnpm db:migrate` to ensure schema is up to date

 **Build/TypeScript errors:**

-- Run `npm run typecheck` to see specific type errors
+- Run `pnpm typecheck` to see specific type errors
 - Ensure all environment variables are properly set

 **Authentication issues:**